hoprnet/hoprnet/docs/hopr-documentation/docs/developers/intro.md

 HOPR apps are a key component in providing this flow of data.
 Developers can build applications on top of the HOPR network to provide users with a private channel for exchanging information.
 At the same time, HOPR apps create traffic within the network, increasing the amount of noise mixers use to protect the entire ecosystem.
+You can learn more about the HOPR protocol in the [HOPR Basics blog series](https://medium.com/hoprnet/basics/home).

 There are two ways to build applications with the HOPR protocol: